44-566-Machine-Learning-S24/ml-s24-project-kcharris/.ipynb_checkpoints/ANALYSIS-checkpoint.md

 Based on these scores budget has about a 50% relation with the revenue of a movie.
 ![Linear_Reg](fig/linear_reg.png)

-I did not have the Genres split into something that a Linear regression model could handle at the time.
+I did not have the Genres split into something that a Linear regression model could handle at the time of the milestone.
 I went through and ran it after a copy paste of my data cleaning cell from a later stage in the process.
 The results show a consistent .007 for the R^2 score.
 The linear regression model does not perform well for my data at all.
 ![Linear_Reg](fig/linear_final.png)